alanlcurry/ShaperOrigin/README.md

 # **Note: This project is not affiliated with Shaper Tools.**

-# ad2so.py - Affinity Designer 2 Shaper Origin
+# Affinity Designer 2 and Shaper Studio Integration Tools

+This repository contains two tools for working with SVG files between Affinity Designer 2 (AD2) and Shaper Studio:

+- `ad2so.py`: Converts AD2 SVG files to Shaper Studio format
+- `ss2ad.py`: Converts Shaper Studio SVG files back to AD2 format

+## ad2so.py - AD2 to Shaper Studio Converter

-ad2so.py applies Shaper Origin attributes to a Affinity Designer 2 exported SVG file.
-This routine was inspired by the Shaper Community forum thread [Depth encoding via Fusion360 (PLEASE LOCK THREAD)](https://community.shapertools.com/t/depth-encoding-via-fusion360-please-lock-thread/10075)
+`ad2so.py` applies Shaper Studio attributes to an Affinity Designer 2 exported SVG file.
+This tool was inspired by the Shaper Community forum thread [Depth encoding via Fusion360 (PLEASE LOCK THREAD)](https://community.shapertools.com/t/depth-encoding-via-fusion360-please-lock-thread/10075)

 ### Specifing Attributes in Affinity Designer 2